 With both these styles being so popular, it can make it easier to narrow down your choices as you start searching for an engagement ring.

-A three-stone design was the second most popular setting.
+A three-stone or trilogy design was the second most popular setting.
 This is an elegant style that pairs beautifully with a diamond wedding band for a complete look.

 This setting was closely followed by the classic solitaire ring which has a single centre stone on a plain metal band.
 A solitaire engagement ring is a timeless design and we’re confident it’ll never go out of fashion.